 Philadelphia is an absolute playground for history buffs.
+The cobblestone streets and brick rowhomes make for a colonial feeling that is found nowhere else in The United States.
+Visitors will be amazed as they find a piece of history around every corner of this historic city.
 The top places to visit in Philadelphia, Pennsylvania, date back to the Colonial Era and the early days of the United States.
+Pack the bags and the cameras!
 This is where to go if you want to catch a glimpse of the Revolutionary War era.

 The Betsy Ross House

 The Betsy Ross House on Arch Street is the birthplace of the American flag.
+This tiny unsuspecting home played a major role in the American Revolution.
 You can learn more about Betsy and the world she lived in through self-guided or audio tours that take you back to 18th-century Philadelphia.
+Be sure to make this a place to visit on the list of historical landmarks to visit in this city.

 It may not be one of the official Philadelphia historical sites, but City Tavern gives you a chance to dine like the Founding Fathers.
-The menu at this establishment features 18th-century food and drinks, including beer made from recipes developed by Thomas Jefferson, Benjamin Franklin and Alexander Hamilton.
+The menu at this establishment features 18th-century food and drinks, including beer made from recipes developed by Thomas Jefferson, Benjamin Franklin, and Alexander Hamilton.
+Although the original building was destroyed by a fire over 150 years ago.
+It was rebuilt and refurbished back to its exact specifications as designed in the 18th century.
+Truly making for an authentic colonial experience.

 Eastern State Penitentiary

 No trip to Philadelphia is complete without a stop at Independence Hall.
+One of the most iconic Philadelphia Historical sites.
 This is where the delegates met in 1776 to officially declare independence from England and where they returned to draft the U.S. Constitution.
 You’ll have to go on a tour to see the facility and artifacts like the inkstand used to sign the Declaration of Independence and an original draft of the Constitution.
+This is a must-go destination for any history buff visiting this fantastic city.
+Walking through the halls that our founding fathers once did will bring a true feeling of patriotism to any visitor.

 The Liberty Bell Center